Secrets of a Secondary Character: How to Give Them Life and Prominence in Your Story

 In the vast universe of narrative, secondary characters are like stars in the night sky: they may seem small compared to the moon (your protagonist), but without them, the firmament would be incomplete.
 The key to creating truly memorable secondary characters lies in going beyond common archetypes and stereotypes, endowing them with a unique spark that makes them shine in their own light.

 Start by thinking of your secondary characters as real people, with their own hopes, fears, and contradictions.
 Just like in real life, the most interesting people are those who don’t fit perfectly into a mold.
-Perhaps your seemingly clumsy character has moments of unexpected grace, or your story’s “brainiac” turns out to be an expert in martial arts.
+Perhaps your seemingly clumsy character has moments of unexpected grace, or your story’s “brainiac” turns out to be a martial arts expert.
 These little surprises can make your characters unforgettable.

 Don’t underestimate the power of specific details.
 A peculiar trait, an unusual hobby, or a characteristic phrase can make a secondary character go from forgettable to iconic.
-Think about how these small details can reflect deeper aspects of their personality or background story.
+Think about how these small details can reflect deeper aspects of their personality or background.

 Also, consider how your secondary characters interact with each other, not just with the protagonist.
 These relationships can add layers of complexity to your narrative world and create interesting dynamics that enrich your story.